 where $\eval{\frac{\partial B_{z}}{\partial z}}_{i,j}$ and $\eval{\frac{\partial B_{z}}{\partial y}}_{i,j}$ are also evaluated according to Eq.~\ref{eq:first_derivative_5_point}.
-Now, equations~\ref{eq:induction_eq_2D_yz_y_5p} and ~\ref{eq:induction_eq_2D_yz_z_5p} serve as the basis to write an overdetermined linear system of equations where $v_y(i,j)$ are the unknown quantities.
-The coefficients that multiply the unknown $v_y$ in the equations above are renamed as $a_{i,j}$ or $b_{i,j}$, depending on whether they appear in the equations pertaining to $\dot{B_y}$ or $\dot{B_z}$, respectively.
+Equations~\ref{eq:induction_eq_2D_yz_y_5p} and ~\ref{eq:induction_eq_2D_yz_z_5p} provide the basis to write an overdetermined linear system of equations where $v_y(i,j)$ are the unknown quantities.
+The coefficients that multiply the unknown $v_y$ in the equations above are renamed $a_{i,j}$ or $b_{i,j}$, depending on whether they appear in the equations pertaining to $\dot{B_y}$ or $\dot{B_z}$, respectively.
 These coefficients are also given a superscript that refers to the grid point at which the horizontal component of velocity they multiply is evaluated.
-In addition, the independent coefficients (i.e., those that do not multiply $v_y$) are renamed as $c^{a}_{i,j}$ and $c^{b}_{i,j}$.
-The superscript $a$ or $b$ indicates whether the independent coefficient appears in the equation for $\dot{B_y}$ or $\dot{B_z}$, respectively.
-From Equation~\ref{eq:induction_eq_2D_yz_y_5p}, we define:
+In addition, the independent coefficients (i.e., those that do not multiply $v_y$) are renamed $c^{a}_{i,j}$ and $c^{b}_{i,j}$.
+The superscript $a$ or $b$ indicates whether the independent coefficient appears in the equation for $\dot{B_y}$ or $\dot{B_z}$,.
+From Equation~\ref{eq:induction_eq_2D_yz_y_5p}, we defined

-Likewise for the $b_{i,j}$ and $c_{i,j}^b$ coefficients appearing in Equation~\ref{eq:induction_eq_2D_yz_z_5p}:
+Likewise, for the $b_{i,j}$ and $c_{i,j}^b$ coefficients appearing in Equation~\ref{eq:induction_eq_2D_yz_z_5p},

-with this, Eqs.~\ref{eq:induction_eq_2D_yz_y_5p} and ~\ref{eq:induction_eq_2D_yz_z_5p} become:
+With this, Eqs.~\ref{eq:induction_eq_2D_yz_y_5p} and ~\ref{eq:induction_eq_2D_yz_z_5p} become

-In matrix form, the system of equations can be written as: $\widehat{{\bf A}} \cdot {\bf x} = {\bf c}$, where $\widehat{{\bf A}}$ is constructed from the known coefficients $a_{i,j}$ and $b_{i,j}$.
+In matrix form, the system of equations can be written as $\widehat{{\bf A}} \cdot {\bf x} = {\bf c}$, where $\widehat{{\bf A}}$ is constructed from the known coefficients $a_{i,j}$ and $b_{i,j}$.
 This matrix has dimensions $2 \cdot N \cdot M \times N \cdot M$ for a domain of $N \times M$ grid points. ${\bf x}$ is the vector of unknowns with dimensions $N\cdot M \times 1$, while ${\bf c}$ corresponds to the vector of independent coefficients ($c_{i,j}^a$, $c_{i,j}^b$) with dimensions $2 \cdot N \cdot M \times 1$.